Liposuction is the removal of excess body fat by suction using special surgical equipment. A plastic surgeon typically does the surgery.

-Your doctor will check your progress through follow-up visits.
-If you have any questions or problems between office visits, call your doctor.
-Your new body shape will begin to emerge in the first couple of weeks; however, the improvement won't become more visible until about 4 to 6 weeks after surgery.
+Your new body shape will begin to emerge in the first couple of weeks.
+Improvement will be more visible 4 to 6 weeks after surgery.
 By exercising regularly and eating a healthy diet, you can help maintain your new shape.

 Pelosi MA, Pelosi MA.
 Liposuction.
 Obstetrics and gynecology clinics of North America.
 December 1, 2010; vol. 37: pp 507-519.

 Last reviewed 5/15/2013 by David A. Lickstein, MD, FACS, specializing in cosmetic and reconstructive plastic surgery, Palm Beach Gardens, FL.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Bethanne Black, and the A.D.A.M.
 Editorial team.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.

 - A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.

 - Call 911 for all medical emergencies.

 - Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.